 Paragliders in this class require correct, timely and adequate pilot reactions to canopy disturbances.
-Pilots flying these wings should be current and should fly often enough that their reactions don't grow rusty.
-If the necessary skills are not there we recommend a good SIV course with the UP Summit XC2 to get familiar with it.
+Pilots flying these wings should be current and should fly often enough that their reactions do not grow rusty.
+If the necessary skills are not there we recommend a good SIV course with the UP Trango XC2 to get familiar with the wing.